Myriam Gurba

-Myriam Gurba is a Mexican American writer, story-teller, and visual artist.
-She is best known for her review, in Tropics of Meta, of American Dirt.

-In 2019, O, The Oprah Magazine called Gurba's work Mean (2017) one of the "Best LGBTQ Books of All Time".
+Myriam Gurba (born 1976 or 1977) is an American writer, critic, and visual artist.
+She is the author of the memoir Mean (2017), named by The New York Times as one of the best memoirs of 2017 and included by O, The Oprah Magazine among the "Best LGBTQ Books Ever," and the essay collection Creep: Accusations and Confessions (2023), a finalist for the National Book Critics Circle Award for Criticism and winner of the 2024 Lambda Literary Award for Bisexual Nonfiction.

+In 2019, her critique of Jeanine Cummins's novel American Dirt, published in Tropics of Meta, went viral and helped spark national debate about race, representation, and publishing practices in the United States.
+Following the controversy, she co-founded #DignidadLiteraria, a campaign advocating for greater inclusion of Latinx writers in the publishing industry.

 Career

-Gurba toured with Sister Spit, a "lesbian-feminist spoken-word and performance art collective."
+Gurba's literary career began in the queer publishing industry.
+Her first job after graduating from the University of California, Berkeley was at On Our Backs magazine, a lesbian erotic magazine "made by lesbians for lesbians".
+She toured the United States with Sister Spit, a "lesbian-feminist spoken-word and performance art collective" in 2011 and 2015.

-Gurba exhibited at the Museum of Latin American Art and The Center Long Beach.
+She has exhibited art works at the Museum of Latin American Art and The Center Long Beach.

 Works

-Gurba is the author of three books: Mean (Coffee House Press, 2017) and Dahlia Season: Stories and a Novella (Manic D Press/Future Tense, 2007), and Painting Their Portraits in Winter: Stories.
-Her second book, Painting Their Portraits in Winter: Stories, explores Mexican stories and traditions from a feminist lens.
+Gurba is the author of Creep: Accusations and Confessions (Avid Reader Press, 2023), Mean (Coffee House Press, 2017), Dahlia Season: Stories and a Novella (Manic D Press/Future Tense, 2007), and Painting Their Portraits in Winter: Stories which explores Mexican stories and traditions through a feminist lens.
+She is also the author of various chapbooks including Wish You Were Me (Future Tense Books, 2011), Sweatsuits of the Damned (RADAR Productions, 2013), and River Candy (eohippus labs, 2015).

-Gurba's work has been anthologized in ColorLines, Les Figues Press, Zocalo Public Square, The Wanderer, figment and XQsi Magazine.
+Gurba is the Editor-in-Chief of Tasteful Rude, an online magazine published by The Brick House Cooperative.
+Tasteful Rude showcases "criticism, analysis, and commentary about [...] art, culture, technology, religion, [and] politics".

+She has written for Time, The Paris Review, American Book Review, ColorLines, and Believer Magazine.

 Gurba's review of the book American Dirt in Tropics of Meta sparked controversy about cultural appropriation, the white gaze, racism, #ownvoices, and lack of diversity in the publishing industry.
 The review for Tropics of Meta was written after a previous review, commissioned by Ms. Magazine, was rejected for being too negative.
 Gurba's review, along with the hashtag #DignidadLiteraria, went viral in early 2020.

 Since 2017, she and fellow author MariNaomi have been hosting an advice podcast called AskBiGrlz where they answer listener questions.